-Focusing requires dividing everything to smaller pieces, which we are able to attend one by one.
-It help us to deal with ‘stuff’ and to push things forward.
+Focusing requires dividing everything into smaller pieces, which we are able to attend one by one.
+It helps us to deal with ‘stuff’ and to push things forward.
 When we focus we can see things clearly and we know where we are heading.
 It makes us efficient and productive.
 Focusing belongs to ‘the reality of doing‘.

 According to Dr Fehmi, a neuroscientist and psychologist from Princeton, these two styles of attending have opposite effects on our mind and body.
 When we are focused we stimulate our ‘flight and fight’ response.
-When we diffuse our attention we activate the ‘rest and digest’ part of your physiology.
-According to Dr Fehmi most people overuse focusing and live in a never ending ‘alert mode’ most of their lives.
-This is why he recommends learning how to diffuse an attention, and balancing both styles.
+When we diffuse our attention we activate the ‘rest and digest’ part of our physiology.
+According to Dr Fehmi most people overuse focusing and live in a never-ending ‘alert mode’ most of their lives.
+This is why he recommends learning how to diffuse attention, and balancing both styles.

-Dr Fehmi says, the best way to diffuse our attention ‘on the go’ is in becoming aware of the empty space which is always around you.
+Dr Fehmi says the best way to diffuse our attention ‘on the go’ is in becoming aware of the empty space which is always around us.
 Space has no colour, no smell or texture so there is nothing to focus on in space.
 Another simple way to diffuse is feeling sensations coming from both hands at the same time.
 You can always stay aware of space around you or feel your hands doing whatever you want to do.
 There are many moments in your day when you do not have to focus and you can practice diffusing (walking, eating, commuting to work).
-Though I would definitely advise against practicing it while driving a car !
+Though I would definitely advise against practising it while driving a car!

 You may find it difficult initially because we are so accustomed to continuous focusing.
 That is why you should practice mind exercises which are designed to help you learn how to diffuse your attention when you want.
 There is a choice of these exercises on Dr Fehmi’s and my website.
 The main difference between them is that my exercises are shorter (10-15 min) and there are designed to introduce people to diffusing and to bring a quick/noticeable change.

-You can check for yourself how diffusing attention feels from here.
+You can check for yourself how diffusing attention feels from here – https://youtu.be/qcT_2WkfUH4.

 Flexible attention is an ability to alternate between narrow attention (focused) and diffused attention (broad) or to apply both at the same time.